 Thereafter, the plaintiff filed an amended complaint that asserted the same claims against the original defendant’s wife, and the wife promptly moved to dismiss the complaint as time-barred.
 In response, the plaintiff argued the defendant and his wife were sufficiently related such that the amended complaint could “relate back” to the date the original complaint was filed and that the defendant’s wife would suffer no prejudice as a result.
 The trial court granted the motion to dismiss, reasoning that although the relation back doctrine is applicable when corporate entities hold themselves out in public under the same name and have other indicia of relatedness, there is no support for the proposition that this principle applies with equal force with married parties.
 Since the evidence showed that the car was solely in the wife’s name and that she was the person operating the vehicle at the time of the accident, it followed that the amended complaint asserted a new claim against a new party and thus could not relate back to the filing of the original complaint.

 Although the original defendant’s plan in delaying his motion for summary judgment until the statute of limitations had lapsed was fairly obvious, the First District affirmed the trial court’s dismissal of the amended complaint.
-Under Florida law, general negligence cases are subject to a four-year statute of limitation, see Fla.
+Under Florida law, general negligence cases are subject to a two-year statute of limitation, see Fla.
 Stat. § 95.11(3)(a), and the relation back doctrine generally does not apply “when an amendment seeks to bring in an entirely new party defendant to the suit after the statute of limitations period has expired,” Caduceus Props., LLC v.
 Graney, 137 So.3d 987, 993 (Fla.
 2014).
 Although the relation back doctrine has been applied in situations when there is a sufficient “identity of interest” between the party originally sued and a new party, the First District concluded that this exception is inapplicable because “each spouse has his or her own legal rights and obligations” and, thus, “a suit against one spouse is separate and distinct from a suit against the other.”
 Russ, 159 So.
 3d 408, 411 (Fla.
 1st DCA 2015) (emphasis in original).
 Although the identity of interest doctrine has been applied in situations involving individual rather than corporate parties, the First District found that these cases were readily distinguishable.
 See id. at 411-12 (distinguishing cases).
 Finally, the court noted that the defendant was legally under “no obligation to advise plaintiff who to sue,” Gray v.
 Exec.
 Drywall, Inc., 520 So.2d 619, 621 (Fla.
 2d DCA 1988), and there was no evidence that the defendant took deliberate action to “lull the plaintiff into believing that he had sued the correct party until after the statute of limitations expired” beyond simply waiting until the statute of limitations’ expiration, Johnson v.
 Taylor Rental Ctr., Inc., 458 So.
 2d 845, 846 (Fla.
 2d DCA 1984).
 Accordingly, the First District affirmed the dismissal of the amended complaint.